Warren's Opera House

 Warren's Opera House is a historic building in Friend, Nebraska.
-It was built by John Lanahan for Joshua Warren in 1885–1886.
+It was built by John Lanahan for Joshua Warren, a wealthy Canadian grain merchant, in 1885–1886.
 Inside, there is an auditorium with a proscenium and a balcony supported by four columns.
 It hosted performances by "touring stock companies; comic opera; companies; musical concerts; dialect comedies" as well as local performers and Memorial Day celebrations.
 The building has been listed on the National Register of Historic Places since September 28, 1988.